apptentive/apptentive-ios/docs/APIChanges.md

 This document tracks changes to the API between versions.

+# 1.5.5

+ * Added `addParseIntegrationWithDeviceToken:` for integrating with Parse's Push Notification service.

 # 1.5.4
  * Changed the App Store rating URL to open the "Reviews" tab directly in iOS 7.1+.